dougeby/IntuneDocs/intune/app-configuration-managed-browser.md

 ## Assign the configuration settings you created

 You assign the settings to Azure AD groups of users.
-If that user has the Managed Browser app installed, then the app is managed by the settings you specified.
+If that user has the targeted protected browser app installed, then the app is managed by the settings you specified.

 1. On the **Mobile apps** blade of the Intune mobile application management dashboard, choose **App configuration policies**.
 2. From the list of app configurations, select the one you want to assign.